zgraceman/User-Management-System/README.md

 # User-Management-System
-The User Management System is a backend-focused RESTful API implementation showcasing essential backend concepts, software development best practices, advanced architectural approaches, database and front-end integration.
-It is designed to manage users, featuring comprehensive CRUD operations, custom exception handling, and thorough documentation.
+The User Management System is a comprehensive backend-focused RESTful API, showcasing a range of backend concepts, software development best practices, advanced architectural approaches, and integration with databases and front-end systems.
+This system is designed for robust user management, featuring extensive CRUD operations, advanced security measures, role-based access control, custom exception handling, and thorough documentation.

 ## Features